drrindt/resume/resume.md

     - Personnel, administration, and systems manager.
     - Responsible for 70 staff and 54,000 sq. ft. of retail space.
-    - Staff trainer. **FIXME**: Expand
+    - Staff trainer.
+Education, develeopment and training of all staff across all departmental teams.

 Teaching Experience
 -------------------

-Insert here:  Presenter: Variety of seminars and training on PTSD, Military Culture,  Evidence Based Tretament Modalities, Research and Efficacy of clinical Programs
+Insert here:  Presenter: Variety of  education seminars and training on PTSD, Military Culture, Evidence Based Tretament Modalities, Research and Efficacy of clinical Programs
  ( audience Licensed Professinal in the field of Psycholgoy, Psychiatry, Social Services, Marraige and Family Therapy,  Military Command, Active Duty, and VA providers and Staff
+August 2009- present

 *   **Teaching Assistant**, August 1999—May 2001